adelinanedelea/array-soting-algorithms1/README.md

-# Sorting Algorithms for Beginners
+we implement 3 sorting algorithms for integer arrays